 Tracking is not just limited to knowing the return on ad spend (ROAS), but there are other interesting metrics to look at too, for example, conversion rates between each stage of the funnel, average deal size, monthly recurring revenue from a customer, average lifetime value and measuring sales velocity to know how long does it take to close a deal.

-Softwares and tools that will help you optimize your lead management process.
+Software and tools that will help you optimize your lead management process

 If you are a small and medium size business, by virtue, prospecting is a crucial necessity for salespeople in your company to get more leads and achieve targeted revenue.
 The prospecting process can be carried out in a couple of steps using a few different tools to help you optimise your prospecting efforts.
 It starts with first, building your desired prospect list.